alan-isaac/econpy/abm/template_models/README.txt

 "The ABM Template Models: A Reformulation with Reference Implementations".
-The code is copyright 2011 by Alan G. Isaac, but is released under the MIT license: http://www.opensource.org/licenses/mit-license
+The code is copyright 2011 by Alan G. Isaac, but is released under the MIT license: http://www.opensource.org/licenses/mit-license (Roughly that means you can do as you wish with the code, as long as you acknowledge this copyright and do not expect any warranty.)

 To run this code you need: